shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

 #### Task summary

-In this task you registered your Hyper-V host with the Azure Migrate Server Migration service.
+In this task, you registered your Hyper-V host with the Azure Migrate Server Migration service.

 ### Task 3: Enable Replication from Hyper-V to Azure Migrate